Asma-Rashidian/Tabnak-news-agency-analysing-system/README.md

 # Tabnak News Agency Analyzer

-## Python Scripts for Tabnak website link Crawling, TF-IDF Implementation on the text of each crawled link, applying Decision Tree, Random Forest, and XGBoost models on TF-IDF results.
+## Python Scripts are designed for  Tabnak website link Crawling, TF-IDF Implementation on the text of each crawled link, and applying Decision Tree, Random Forest, and XGBoost models on TF-IDF results.

 This repository contains Python scripts for various tasks including Tabnak website link Crawling, TF-IDF Implementation on the text of each crawled link, applied(Decision Tree, Random Forest, and XGBoost ) on TF-IDF results.